10 Places To Get Money Orders in 2023

 Why Use a Money Order?

-• Theft Protection.
+- Theft Protection.
 Money orders are also an excellent and safe way to send money to your friends or family.
 It is even safe to mail a money order!
-Since you will be specifying the name of the recipient on the money order, it would be nearly impossible to steal your money.
+Since you will be specifying the recipient’s name on the money order, it would be nearly impossible to steal your money.

 Frequently Asked Questions